FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 Those limitations should be known and provided as Max Load, Section [Max Load](#max-load).

-{::comment}

-    MB105: We may say that some implementation may expose their capabilities using IPFIX/YANG, but such exposure is out of scope.

-    VP: Add capability exposition to earlier implementation subsections.
-          Reformulate this sentence to be specific to hard limits.

-    MK: Edited.
-Capability exposition of SUT and DUT is out of scope of this document.
-Do we need to state it in the opening somewhere?
-          COTS NICs do not support network configuration protocols, they are configured using vendor specific registers and associated kernel or userspace drivers.

-{:/comment}

 But if Max Load is set larger than what the interface can receive or transmit, there will be a "hard limit" behavior observed in Trial Results.